jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 > **Note**: It is possible to connect to Azure VMs via either statically or dynamically assigned public and private IP addresses.
 Choosing static IP assignment is commonly done in scenarios where these IP addresses are used in combination with IP filtering, routing, or if they are assigned to network interfaces of Azure VMs that function as DNS servers.

-#### Task 2: Connect to an Azure VM running Windows Server 2016 Datacenter via a public IP address
+#### Connect to an Azure VM running Windows Server 2016 Datacenter via a public IP address

 1. In the Azure portal, navigate to the **azscaleset-vm0** blade.